 For educators and others who are currently implementing and would like to generate actionable insights to improve their implementation, TLA’s District Guide to Blended Learning Measurement outlines the steps involved in planning for and conducting measurement of teaching and learning within a blended environment.
 We encourage these educators to share what they have learned, so that we can all better understand the relationship between blended learning and highly effective teaching and learning.

-TLA convened a group of organizations to form a Measurement Alliance for Blended Learning Effectiveness.
-The primary objective of this group is to adopt and advance the Measurement Agenda for Blended Learning to add to the body of knowledge and insights about the effectiveness of blended learning.
+TLA convened a group of organizations to form a Measurement Alliance for Blended Learning Effectiveness, and is also piloting a one-year Fellowship for Blended Learning Measurement.
+The primary objective of these initiatives is to adopt and advance the Measurement Agenda for Blended Learning to add to the body of knowledge and insights about the effectiveness of blended learning.

 This measurement agenda is organized into four parts:

 - Measurement Implementation Objectives

 It includes activities that can be undertaken by researchers, educators, administrators and policy makers, funders, and community and industry.
 The generation and dissemination of knowledge about blended learning, coupled with the acquisition and application of measurement skills, is critical to improving the implementation of blended learning for all teachers and students nationwide.